Commentary: Malaysia’s new leadership line-up strengthens Mahathir’s hand

 Mahathir Mohamad named three Cabinet ministers and announced the establishment of a Council of Elders on Saturday (May 12), in a move that strengthens his position within the Pakatan Harapan coalition, says one observer.

-KUALA LUMPUR: Malaysia’s seventh Prime Minister Dr Mahathir Mohamed wasted no time in getting to work after the 14th general election concluded with the country’s first ever change in government.
+KUALA LUMPUR: Malaysia’s seventh Prime Minister Dr Mahathir Mohamad wasted no time in getting to work after the 14th general election concluded with the country’s first ever change in government.

 The Barisan Nasional’s defeat was both shocking and historic, since Malaysia has never known any other government since its independence in 1957.
 Time is ticking against the new Pakatan Harapan government for it to prove itself capable and show quick results.